mengze-irene/pgm-spring-2019/_posts/irene-lecture-14.md

 ### Caveats
 Although MH eventually converges to the true distribution $P(x)$, we have no guarantees as to when this will occur.
+* MH has a "burn-in" period: an initial number of samples are thrown away because they are not from the true distribution.
-* The burn-in period represents the un-converged part of the Markov Chain - that’s why we throw those samples away!
+  * The burn-in period represents the un-converged part of the Markov Chain.
   * Knowing when to halt burn-in is an art.
 We will look at some techniques later in this lecture.

 ## Equations